 3. Rigging Tubes With Tube Bait Jig Heads (The Quicker Way)

 A more simple way to rig tube baits is to use lead jig heads, another type of fishing gear that tackles anglers use to hook a fish.
 This procedure is probably one of the quickest ways to rig a tube.
 It is also an effective method, especially when fishing in a light cover.

 To do this procedure, the first thing you have to do is select a lead jig head which you think has an appropriate weight.

 Bury the jig head into the butt of your tube bait’s hollow body.
 Do this until you flush the whole hard jig’s head thoroughly; this way, you can ensure it will not come out of the tube’s body.

 While doing this, make sure that the lead jig’s eyelet extends above or beyond the surface by forcing it through the plastic; this is important as you have to fasten or tie the line to the eye before you push it back into the tube body.

 This step is straightforward, and after doing it, you will notice that the hook sticks out, which will help you have good hookups.
 However, it also makes it not suitable for throwing in weed-rich fishing spots, so other anglers use a weed guard, a wire which hooks up underneath the barb’s hook.

 Did you enjoy learning the methods that I just discussed?

 I hope that through this tutorial, you get some quick tips on how to rig a tube bait.
-As an angler who always try to experiment new ways to add more fun to my fishing experience, I find these methods very helpful in preventing my tubes from falling.
+As an angler who always tries to experiment with new ways to add more fun to my fishing experience, I find these methods very helpful in preventing my tubes from falling.

-While you may have been already applying one of these procedures, I hope that you find new ways on how to do it to help you on your next fishing adventure.
+While you may have already been applying one of these procedures, I hope that you find new ways how to do it to help you on your next fishing adventure.